alejandroalffer/alastria-node-t/README.md

 ## Configuration & Installation: Quick Guide for docker-compose

+In Alastria T-network there are 3 types of nodes.

+* Validators: They are in charge of the mining and validation of the blocks using the IBFT consensus algorithm.
+* Bootnodes: They are responsible for the permission of the nodes in the network.
+* Regular: They are responsible for accepting transactions, verifying them and delivering them to the “validator”.
+These kind of nodes are use for the interaction from `web3` and `Smart Contracts`, and should be the option for deploy uses cases of Blockchain.

+The following process explain the instalation for a Regular (also called _general_) nodes:

 * Clone or download this repository to the machine where you want to install and operate the Red T node and enter into the cloned directory.

 * Edit the file `.env` and modify the lines with: